 Click here now for my expert e-guide to backpacking the Grand Canyon rim to rim

 or my expert e-guide to dayhiking rim to rim.

 Regarding your nutrition plan: I haven’t used Perpetuem.
 If it works for you, great.
 I’ll just say that my experience on really long hikes is that, especially in heat, my stomach and G.I. system can get a little upset (as happened to me on an attempted 50-mile dayhike across Zion).
 You’re just really overtaxing your body.
 I also find that I have a tolerance ceiling for sweet foods (like chocolate), or energy bars, and some other foods.

-Check out my “Gear Review: The 6 Best Hiking Daypacks,” as well as my “7 Pro Tips For Avoiding Blisters,” including the really helpful reader comments at the bottom of that story, and my “10 Tricks For Making Hiking and Backpacking Easier.”
+Check out my “Gear Review: The 8 Best Hiking Daypacks,” as well as my “8 Pro Tips For Avoiding Blisters When Hiking,” including the really helpful reader comments at the bottom of that story, and my “10 Tricks For Making Hiking and Backpacking Easier.”
 And see all of my stories about the Grand Canyon by scrolling down to Grand Canyon on my All National Parks Trips page.

 Good luck.
 I’d love to hear how it goes for you.

 I spent a lot of time writing this story, so if you enjoyed it, please consider giving it a share using one of the buttons at right, and leave a comment or question at the bottom of this story.
 I’d really appreciate it.